-- 6.42.
-The sites are bounded by the Rural Production zone, with lots slightly east and north zoned as Industrial and lots north/northwest zoned as Residential, which reflects the township of Kaikohe. - 6.43.
+- 6.9.28.
+Ultimately, the purpose of the proposed staged development is to create a smaller rural-residential allotment around the existing built development, whilst maintaining the surrounding lot sizes.
+This can be achieved as a result of Stage 2, and will result in no change of use to what is currently in existence. - 6.9.29.
+The site is bounded by the Rural Production zone, with lots slightly east and north zoned as Industrial and lots north/northwest zoned as Residential, which reflects the township of Kaikohe. - 6.9.30.
 The site is in a location where it is on the periphery of the Industrial zone of the Kaikohe township, which then directly adjoins the residential zone.
 Sites in the buffer zones of small townships are usually a transition zone between commercial/industrial/residential and larger productive lots.

-Figure 20: FNDC ODP Zoning showing zoning in the area surrounding the sites.
+Figure 15: FNDC ODP Zoning showing zoning in the area surrounding the sites.

-- 6.44.
-The proposal will see four additional lots created at the time of Stage 1, with no additional titles being created at the time of Stage 2, due to this being a boundary adjustment of three existing allotments.
-Lot 5 of Stage 1 and Lot 8 of Stage 2 will be the balance lot, which will remain over 7 hectares in area.
-The intended land use activities for the balance lot will be the same as what is currently in existence, which will be rural-lifestyle use. - 6.45.
-The two hectare allotments (Lots 1-4 of Stage 1 and Lots 6 & 7 of Stage 2), will also be rural-lifestyle allotments with the intention being for a residential dwelling and small-scale productive activities like a home garden etc. The proposed land use activities are not considered to create any incompatible land use activities, as it will not create any land use activities which are not already in existence in the surrounding environment.
+6.9.31.
+The proposal will see one additional lot created at the time of Stage 1, with no additional titles being created at the time of Stage 2, due to this being a boundary adjustment of three existing allotments.
+The intended land use activities for the 4ha and 7ha lots will be the same as what is currently in existence.
+The smaller lot will contain the existing built development as part of Stage 2, which will be of a size where small scale productive activities such as home gardens, can be undertaken.
+The proposed land use activities are not considered to create any incompatible land use activities, as it will not create any land use activities which are not already in existence in the surrounding environment.